A lot of people often reach out to us and ask how to recognize good photo restoration work. Well, the answer is you don't.

 Location

 Always check where the photo restoration service is located.
 A lot of cheap photo restoration companies are located in India, Bangladesh or Sri Lanka.
+When the circumstances are right it obviously doesn't matter where someone is from.
+Nevertheless, the circumstances under which these companies often operate make it impossible to provide good work.

 Overall Look